Rougned Odor: Yomiuri Giants

 On January 20, 2024, Odor signed a one-year contract with the Yomiuri Giants of Nippon Professional Baseball.
 However, Odor was released on March 26, as he left the team just 3 days before Opening Day, despite the team wanting him to start in their minor league system after he finished the preseason with a .176 batting average across 12 games.

 New York Yankees (second stint)

 On April 5, 2024, Odor signed a minor league contract with the New York Yankees.
 He did not play in a game for the Yankees organization before he was released on August 1.

-Tiburones de La Guaira
+Delfines de La Guaira

-In 2025, Odor signed with the Tiburones de La Guaira of the Venezuelan Major League.
+In 2025, Odor signed with the Navegantes del Magallanes of the Venezuelan Major League as a transfer from Águilas del Zulia.

 Personal life

 As part of the contract Odor signed in 2017, Rangers owner Ray Davis included a pair of quarter horses.
 These are the seventh and eighth horses Odor owns.
 Odor plans to build a ranch in the North Texas area, so that his family can move from Venezuela.